 Because sport-related groin injuries are a significant contributor to missed playing time, prevention is essential in maintaining a healthy athlete.
 Prevention programs are directed at adductor strengthening.
 Maintaining adductor strength at a minimum of 80% of abductor strength has been shown to reduce adductor injuries.
 One program among NHL players identified as having weak abductors participated in a 6-week preseason strengthening program which reduced adductor strains from 3.2 injuries per 1000 player-game exposures to 0.71.

 Deterrence and Patient Education

 Physical therapy should be directed at strength, the range of motion, and stretching of the affected muscle group.
-Return to play and activity should be guided by symptom recovery as well as physician and therapist guidance.
-Returning players to activity too soon can result in recurrent or chronic injuries and be detrimental to their future career.
+Return to play and activity should be guided by symptom recovery as well as clinician and therapist guidance.
+Returning players to activity too soon can result in recurrent or chronic injuries and be detrimental to their future careers.